lightning/bolts/00-introduction.md

 ## Glossary and Terminology Guide

-* *Funding Transaction*:
+* *Funding transaction*:
-   * The on-chain, irreversible transaction which pays to both peers on a channel.
-Thus it can only be spent by mutual consent.
+   * The on-chain, irreversible transaction that pays to both peers on a channel.
+It can only be spent by mutual consent.

 * *Channel*:
    * A fast, off-chain method of mutual exchange between two *peers*.
-         To move funds, they exchange signatures for an updated *commitment transaction*.
+         To move funds, peers exchange signatures for an updated *commitment transaction*.

-* *Commitment Transaction*:
+* *Commitment transaction*:
-   * A transaction which spends the funding transaction; each peer holds a signature from the other peer for this transaction, so it always has a commitment transaction it can spend.
+   * A transaction which spends the funding transaction.
+Each peer holds the other peer's signature for this transaction, so that it always has a commitment transaction it can spend.
 After a new commitment transaction is negotiated, the old one is *revoked*.